ChristophKirst/ClearMapUnstable/docs/imageanalysis.rst

     plt.plotOverlayLabel(dataDoG / dataDoG.max(), dataMax.astype('int'), z = (10,16), x = (50,100), y = (50,100))

-Note that form some cells a maxima label in this sub set miht not be visible as maxima are detected in the entire image in 3D and the actual maxima might lie in layers not shown.
+Note that for some cells, a maxima label in this subset might not be visible as maxima are detected in the entire image in 3D and the actual maxima might lie in layers not shown above or below the current planes.

 Once the maxima are detected the cell coordinates can be determined: